 Top pharmaceutical companies have noted that a significant number – possibly as many as 25% - of late-stage failures could be eliminated years earlier by making all internal information in documents more widely available.
 Utopia Documents enables pharmaceutical companies to more easily recover and exploit in-house knowledge that is otherwise lost during the drug-discovery process.

-AstraZeneca’s Informatics Director explains, “keeping track of biomedical research… is of paramount importance in our work of developing new medicines.
-Combined with R&D pressure it can be difficult for our research staff to keep on top of these articles.
-Utopia fills an important gap for AZ scientists and allows them to more effectively work with scientific PDF articles through a variety of different ways.”
-He continues, “Foremost is the ability to turn a static article into an interactive experience that links not only external data but also internal AZ data to enhance the PDF which enables our researchers to more rapidly analyse an article, exposes related links/data that may have been missed and also exposes our investment in key internal resources more widely.”
+AstraZeneca’s Informatics Director explains, "keeping track of biomedical research… is of paramount importance in our work of developing new medicines.
+Combined with research and development pressure it can be difficult for our research staff to keep on top of these articles.
+Utopia fills an important gap for AZ scientists and allows them to more effectively work with scientific PDF articles through a variety of different ways."
+He continues, "Foremost is the ability to turn a static article into an interactive experience that links not only external data but also internal AZ data to enhance the PDF which enables our researchers to more rapidly analyse an article, exposes related links/data that may have been missed and also exposes our investment in key internal resources more widely."

 Collaboration with Bio-Prodict, a Dutch computational biotech company, has already seen the release of bespoke, pharmaceutically-relevant database-plugins for Utopia Documents.

 In 2012 the Utopia intellectual property was transferred into a spin out company, Lost Island Labs, to manage the interface between Utopia and its industrial partners, to create a more sustainable environment for its development, and to share revenues with The University of Manchester.
-Visit the Utopia Documents website.